andrii-moskalenko/find-facts/README.md

 ## Further help

-Pathetic app deployed at https://find-facts.herokuapp.com/
+Pathetic app deployed at https://find-facts.herokuapp.com/.
+Loads content loads for around 15 seconds for the first time.